michetonu/michetonu.github.io/about.md

 - **June 2019**.
 Our conference paper on Bayesian modelling to provide uncertainty measures in the ICU is going to the [AI for Social Good Workshop](https://aiforsocialgood.github.io/icml2019/acceptedpapers.htm) at ICML 2019!

 - **May 2019**.
-I gave a talk at Codemotion Amsterdam 2019 with the title: [Scaling is caring: building data processing pipelines for scalable deployment of machine learning models in healthcare](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).
-You can find the slides [here](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).
+I gave a talk at Codemotion Amsterdam 2019 with the title: "Scaling is caring: building data processing pipelines for scalable deployment of machine learning models in healthcare".
+You can find the video [here](https://talks.codemotion.com/scaling-is-caring-building-data-processi).

 ### Selected Publications

+- Fleuren, L.M., Dam, T.A., **Tonutti, M.** et al. The Dutch Data Warehouse, a multicenter and full-admission electronic health records database for critically ill COVID-19 patients.
+Crit Care 25, 304 (2021). https://doi.org/10.1186/s13054-021-03733-z

 - Fleuren, L.M., **Tonutti, M.** et al. Risk factors for adverse outcomes during mechanical ventilation of 1152 COVID-19 patients: a multicenter machine learning study with highly granular data from the Dutch Data Warehouse.
 ICMx 9, 32 (2021). [https://doi.org/10.1186/s40635-021-00397-5](https://doi.org/10.1186/s40635-021-00397-5) **(co-first author)**